lectron/kosmos/README.md

 ##Build Minecraftly plugin on Jenkins
-This guide presumes that you got Jenkins server installed Simply create a new Maven project with the following configurations:
+This guide presumes that you got Jenkins server installed Simply create a new Freestyle project with the following configurations:

-- Maven project name
+- Freestyle project name
   - minecraftly

 - Branches to build